How to Become a Data Scientist

 Data science is a numbers-driven profession, so a data scientist needs to have a grasp of mathematical statistics, including statistical tests and distributions.
 But that’s not all there is to a successful career in this field.
 Data scientists also need to know how to recognize patterns in the data they work with, as well as communication skills to translate numbers into words and images that get ideas across.
 Many data scientists also incorporate programming into their work, which means needing to know a variety of programming languages.

-Getting a strong educational background in data analytics, statistics and data science is the cornerstone for building a career in this field.
-The KU Edwards Campus offers an online Master of Science degree in Applied Statistics & Analytics that gives graduate students hands-on experience in statistical computing skills, problem solving and analyzing large data sets.
-For professionals looking to make a career switch, KUEC’s online graduate certificate in applied statistics provides exposure to commonly used statistical methods and emphasizes hands-on statistical computing skills, without the requirement of a full degree program.
+Getting a strong educational background in data analytics, statistics, and data science is the cornerstone for building a career in this field.
+The KU Edwards Campus and the Department of Biostatistics and Data Science offers an online Master of Science degree in Applied Statistics, Analytics and Data Science that gives graduate students hands-on experience in statistical computing skills, problem solving and analyzing large data sets.
+For professionals looking to make a career switch, KUEC’s online graduate certificates in applied statistics and applied data science provide exposure to commonly used statistical methods and emphasizes hands-on statistical computing skills, without the requirement of a full degree program.

 The KU Data Analytics Boot Camp covers high-demand skills and provides a strong foundation in data analytics in only 24 weeks.